 The level of contribution will be related to the scale of the new development and its impact on the local environment.

 However, S106 contributions cannot compensate for a proposed development that is considered unacceptable.

-Download our latest guidance developer contributions technical guidance (PDF 270KB) - last updated March 2017.
+Read our latest guidance developer contributions technical guidance - last updated June 2020.

 Find out more about developer contribution, including the latest details on developer contributions data.

 The CIL allows local authorities in England and Wales to raise funds from certain types of new development for strategic infrastructure to support growth.

 Our CIL charging schedule started on 5 October 2020.
 For more details on the CIL examination and relevant documents please see our CIL Examination page and examination library page.

 Timetable for approval of our CIL charging schedule